visteko/DUAL_Qt_Demo_src/README.md

 ## File Description
 ### myclass.ui
-   the ui definition file, mainly includes two categories of Widget, "Pust Button" and "Lable"
+   the ui definition file, includes two categories of Widgets, "Pust Button" and "Lable"
 #### 1. Push Button
    **"1.
 Connect Tracker"** button is to start server listening from the VISTEKO OT client's connection
    **"2.
 Start Tracking"** button is to send STRING "start" to VISTEKO OT to its enable optical tracking funtion
    **"3.
 Stop Tracking"** button is to send STRING "stop" to VISTEKO OT to disable tracking, after stop, VISTEKO OT will go to low power mode
 #### 2. Label
-   **"label_valx", "label_valy", "label_valz" and "label_vale"**, report the realtime measurment of origin postion from VISTEKO OT.
-These four labels were updated in the MyClass::readMessage() of _file_ myclass.cpp.
+   **"label_valx", "label_valy", "label_valz" and "label_vale"**, report the realtime measurments of the origin postion from VISTEKO OT.
+These four labels were updated in the MyClass::readMessage() of _file_ [myclass.cpp](https://github.com/visteko/DUAL_Qt_Demo_src/blob/master/myclass.cpp).
 Please note that these four label were in QString type.
 If users want to know the numerical value of measurment result, QString.toDouble() can be used to do this.
-The transformation was also implemented in the the MyClass::readMessage() of _file_ myclass.cpp.
+The transformation was also implemented in the the MyClass::readMessage() of _file_ [myclass.cpp](https://github.com/visteko/DUAL_Qt_Demo_src/blob/master/myclass.cpp).

    **"label_valq0", "label_valqx", "label_valqy" and "label_valqz"**, report the realtime measurment of the quaternion rotation from VISTEKO OT.
-These four labels were updated in the MyClass::readMessage() of _file_ myclass.cpp.
+These four labels were updated in the MyClass::readMessage() of _file_ [myclass.cpp](https://github.com/visteko/DUAL_Qt_Demo_src/blob/master/myclass.cpp).
 Please note that these four label were in QString type.
 If users want to know the numerical value of measurment result, QString.toDouble() can be used to do this.
-The transformation was also implemented in the the MyClass::readMessage() of _file_ myclass.cpp.
+The transformation was also implemented in the the MyClass::readMessage() of _file_ [myclass.cpp](https://github.com/visteko/DUAL_Qt_Demo_src/blob/master/myclass.cpp).

 ### myclass.cpp
    the core function file, handles all the connection and data communication request